-Approaching uncomfortable conversations with employees on poor performance, remuneration and conduct is never easy and often brings anxiety to managers.
+Approaching uncomfortable conversations with employees on poor performance, remuneration and conduct is never easy at the best of times without the added discomfort and issues that a pandemic brings into peoples lives and subsequent workplaces.
+Any difficult conversation can often bring anxiety to managers.
 After all, humans naturally will try to avoid confrontation.

-Avoiding these important conversations can have a hugely negative effect on a team and a business as a whole, impacting morale, productivity, and turnover.
-However, these conversations are some of the most important in our career and dealing with difficult and awkward communication in a constructive way, with skill and empathy makes you a better manager.
+However avoiding these important conversations can have a hugely negative effect on a team and a business as a whole, impacting morale, productivity, and turnover.
+These conversations are some of the most important in our career and dealing with difficult and awkward communication in a constructive way, with skill and empathy makes you a better manager and ultimately makes your business more successful and your employees lives more fulfilled!

-At polkadotfrog we understand that these discussions are never easy for employees or employers, so we’ve produced a guide on techniques that you can put into practice, to make an uncomfortable situation slightly less awkward.
+At polkadotfrog we understand that these discussions are never easy for employees or employers, so we’ve produced a guide on techniques that you can put into practice, to make an uncomfortable situation slightly less awkward with a positive outcome.

 Tackle the Root Cause